cube-js/cube/guides/react-pivot-table/content/3_data.md

 Before we can tinker with the data, we need to describe it with a data schema.
 The [data schema](https://cube.dev/docs/getting-started-cubejs-schema?utm_source=dev-to&utm_medium=post&utm_campaign=react-pivot-table) is a high-level domain-specific description of your data.
 It allows you to skip writing SQL queries and rely on Cube.js to generate them for you.

-As the console output suggests, please navigate to [localhost:4000](http://localhost:4000) — this application is Cube.js Developer Playground.
+As the console output suggests, please navigate to [localhost:4000](http://localhost:4000) — this application is the Cube.js Developer Playground.
 It's able to generate an initial version of the data schema automatically.
 Go to the "Schema" tab, select all tables under "public", and click the "Generate Schema" button.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ppnwb0pr2gjmlernv2u5.png)